If you have other health insurance that meets our requirements, you can waive, or cancel, our insurance during the waiver period.

 How to Opt Out

-During the waiver period, after you have enrolled for your fall classes follow these steps:
+During the waiver period, after you have enrolled for your classes follow these steps:

-- Log in with your Z-ID.
-The password is your birthdate in this format: MMDDYYYY.
+Log in with your Z-ID, you must enter the Z. The password is your birthdate in this format: MMDDYYYY.